sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 Create user
 ~~~~~~~~~~~
-To allocate a new user to a database, you need to run:
+To allocate a new user to a database:

 .. include:: samples/create_user.rst